Search DuPage County Public Records & Information: Free

 If you believe that you have been discriminated against by your employer, contact the Illinois Department of Labor (IDoL).
 In addition, the Illinois Human Rights Commission is another valuable resource.

 That said, you can find out a lot about someone’s past — or make sure there are no surprises or mistakes in your own records — by performing a free search of DuPage County public records.
+If you’re looking beyond county limits, follow these steps for searching Illinois public information across the entire state.

 References